midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 Nail: No I think it did but because of what you were saying not because of what she was saying.
 You know it’s like anybody could have that room INSIDE them!
 There’s some kinda queer futurity mixed up in this.

 Thumb: Excellent.
 You are getting somewhere now.
 It was an honor in a way—to see her.
-Thank you I am proud you are my son nail.
+Thank you I am proud you are my <strike>son</strike> nail.